 3. Mobile Apps

 Similarly, many of your mobile apps probably have a higher amount of data than you think.
-Many apps need to connect to the internet in order to refresh or update themselves, like by downloading updates.
-They use cell data to do this automatically if you aren't connected to a Wi-Fi network.
+Many apps need to connect to the internet to refresh or update themselves, like by downloading updates.
+They use cell data to do this automatically if you aren't connected to a WiFi network.
 Many social media apps can be data-hungry and use up more of your data allowance than you expect if you aren't careful!

 4. Emails